Cojac/cojac-grind/trunk/cogrind/cojac/README-Cojac.txt

 - Download the tarball cojacgrind.tar.gz
 - Configure, make, make install
-- You may want to integrate Cojac into a newer Valgrind release :
+- You may want to integrate Cojac into a newer Valgrind release:
   - copy the cojac folder
   - adapt valgrind/Makefile.am (beginning): TOOLS =	... cojac